 I am an Assistant Professor at the Edmund A. Walsh School of Foreign Service at Georgetown University, where I am a faculty member of the African Studies Program and the Georgetown University Initiative on Innovation, Development, and Evaluation (Gui2de).
-I am also a member of Evidence in Governance and Politics (EGAP) and a non-resident fellow at the Brookings Institution and the Center for Global Development.
+I am also a member of Evidence in Governance and Politics (EGAP) and a non-resident fellow at the Center for Global Development.

 I specialize in Comparative Politics, with research interests in institutions and the politics of development, natural resource management, subnational administration and government, education reform, and elections and democratic consolidation.
 Most of my research focuses on Sub-Saharan Africa.

 The book speaks to the wider comparative political economy literature on autocratic institutions and the origins of limited democratic government.
 The main goal of the book is to trace, through quantitative and qualitative research methods, the autocratic origins of democratic institutions.

 I received my PhD in Political Science from Stanford University (2015) and my BA from Yale University (2009).
 I am a proud alum of Mang’u High School.
 Go Wazimba!!!